HyberionBrew/f110_ope_benchmark/README.md

 # Plotting and Visualization

-The previous steps result in some visualizations and seed-wise results.
-In order to aggregate the results and generate overall plots and statistics, some sample code is provided in 'plot_results.py'.
-However, be aware that this code is under construction.
+Take a look at the notebook: `final_results.ipynb`

 # TODOs
-3) Redo all plots one more time (very small bug, affecting the results minusculy)
+3) Redo all plots and tables one more time (small bug, affecting the results slightly, but not changing trends as far as I took a look)
-6) Add existing data to be downloaded such that plotting can be done immediately without running all the other scripts
-a) add MB data
+a) add MB data download folder
-b) add IS data
+b) add IS data download folder
-7) Do one full trial run with FQE (only 1 seed and one agent), IS (DR) in a docker enviroment.
+7) Do one Trial run with FQE in the docker (only 1 seed and one or two agents)
 9) Update the description of the F1tenth dataset